Maximize the Potential of Your Comics

 Screening

-If multiple comics are submitted for Screening but only a portion are deemed suitable Pressing candidates, those not receiving service will be held until Pressing is complete.
-This allows the entire order to be transferred for grading together.
+If multiple books are submitted for Screening but only a portion are deemed suitable Pressing and/or Restoration Removal candidates, those not receiving service will be held until Pressing and/or Restoration Removal is complete.
+This allows the entire order to be transferred to grading together.

-At no time will a comic be assessed for a grade during Pressing, nor will CGC graders be made aware that a comic has been pressed (except in instances where Restoration or Restoration Removal has also been performed).
+Screening is not offered for comic books and magazines submitted through the modern tier.
+At no time will a book be assessed for a grade during the Screening process.
 The Pressing of a comic may have no impact on the grade subsequently assessed by any comic book certification company or individual.

 Downgrades, Missed Restoration and Damage

-Because of the interactive nature of pressing, there is always a possibility of damage occurring to the comic book.
-This generally only happens if a comic book is in fragile condition, including books that are tanned or brittle, spines exhibiting splits, loose paper on the staples, or pieces that are barely attached.
+Because of the interactive nature of pressing, there is always a possibility of damage occurring to the book.
+This generally only happens if a book is in fragile condition, including books that are tanned or brittle, spines exhibiting splits, loose paper under or around the staples, or pieces that are barely attached.
 To mitigate the possibility of damage, it is recommended that each book is examined for these defects prior to submission.
 When in doubt, the CGC screening service should be utilized to assess safety.

 Pressing

-Pressing is a process that can enhance the appearance of a comic book by removing non-color breaking defects such as dents, bends, crunches, rippling, warping, spine rolls and indentations.
-It neither adds nor takes away from the comic, making it a non-restorative process that will not make a comic book “restored.”
-Dry cleaning a comic to remove soiling and any unwanted substance is also considered a non-restorative process, and is included in the CGC pressing service when necessary.
+Pressing is a process that can enhance the appearance of a book by removing non-color breaking defects such as dents, bends, crunches, rippling, warping, spine rolls and indentations.
+It neither adds nor takes away from the book, making it a non-restorative process that will not make a book “restored.”
+Dry cleaning a book to remove soiling and any unwanted substance is also considered a non-restorative process and is included in the CGC pressing service when necessary.

 CGC is the industry leader in comic book pressing.
 Our multi-step process has been modified and honed through thousands of hours of research and development.
-We’ve pressed hundreds of thousands of comics, many of them regarded as the most valuable in the hobby.
-Our experienced Pressing team has been entrusted with pedigrees, key issues, modern comics, signature series, atypical comics, and abnormal defects, all with expert results.
+We’ve pressed over 1 million comics, many of them regarded as the most valuable in the hobby.
+Our experienced Pressing team has been entrusted with pedigrees, key issues, modern comics, magazines, pulps, signature series, atypical comics, and abnormal defects, all with expert results.

-We have broken down the most basic questions below.
+We have broken down the most basic questions below in our FAQ section.
 When you feel that you are ready to submit your books to CGC for pressing, go to our submission page to start the process.

 Restoration Removal

-What restoration is deemed removable depends on a few factors; whether the restoration is slight in nature, if it was professionally applied, if the materials used can be removed without damaging the comic, and what effect the removal will have on the grade of the comic.
+What restoration is deemed removable depends on a few factors; whether the restoration is slight in nature, if it was professionally applied, if the materials used can be removed without damaging the book, and what effect the removal will have on the grade of the book.

 Restoration/Conservation